| |

 Add-ins

-• Cookie dough bites – use my homemade cookie dough recipe or buy store-bought.
+• Cookie dough bites – Use my homemade cookie dough recipe or buy store-bought.
 Just be sure that it is safe to eat raw.

-• Chocolate syrup – this helps to give this copycat recipe that signature vanilla and chocolate ice cream swirl.
+• Chocolate syrup – This helps to give this copycat recipe that signature vanilla and chocolate ice cream swirl.

 A glass of frothy milk sits on a wooden surface.
 Around it are chocolate chips and bowls of chopped cookies and brownies.
 Three wooden spoons with brass handles are placed nearby.